KoljaB/TurnVoice/README.md

    *leaving this out keeps the source video language*
 - `-v`, `--voice`: Your chosen voice in wav format (24kHz, 16 bit, mono, ~10-30s)
 - `-o`, `--output_video`: The grand finale video file name (default: 'final_cut.mp4')
-- `-a`, `--analysis`: Enable analysis mode.
-Only generates the transcription and speaker diarization, doesn't render the video
+- `-a`, `--analysis`: Perform speaker analysis.
+Generates the speaker diarization, doesn't render the video.
 - `-s`, `--speaker`: Speaker number to be turned.
 Speakers are sorted by amount of speech.
 Perform --analysis before.
 - `-smax`, `--speaker_max`: Maximal numbers of speakers in the video.
 Set to 2 or 3 for better results in multiple speaker scenarios.
 - `-from`, `--from`: Time to start processing the video from